Ball of the Foot Pain

 Hammer Toe Deformity Home Treatment: [Causes & Symptoms]

 A hammer toe deformity is usually caused by tightness through the flexor and extensor tendons.
-There are many things you can do about this even at home.
+We go over the 100% best treatment options!

 - Metatarsalgia: which means generalized foot pain without a specific cause.